 We would like for you to call the office to schedule an appointment.
 We do not offer online scheduling because we are very committed to ensuring that our schedule is arranged in such a way that people wait as little as possible if at all.
-No computer algorithm can schedule an appointment for you better than somebody like Ethan or Sheila, who are going to take into account your history, the reason for your visit, the people who were scheduled before and after you, and what may be going on that particular day.
+No computer algorithm can schedule an appointment for you better than somebody like us, who are going to take into account your history, the reason for your visit, the people who were scheduled before and after you, and what may be going on that particular day.
 E-mailing us for appointments also historically has proven to be disastrous.
 These policies are not to make things easier for us, they are to serve you better.
 The phones in our office are set up to ring Dr. McNiff’s office if calls are not answered after three rings.
 He will answer your call

 himself if it is not picked up before then.
 Nobody dislikes calling a business and not being able to reach a living, engaged, and empowered person more than we do.
 If your call does go to voicemail, we will call you back within 10 minutes.

 Insurance is complicated and often frustrating.
 Nobody understands that better than we do.
 While we certainly like to get compensated for our services, our primary commitment is to your health and well-being.

 If you get a bill from us or from the laboratory we use please reach out to us if you are at all concerned about it.
 Many times billing issues can be resolved by simply verifying or correcting information about insurance coverage.
 While Shiel, the lab we use is a completely separate entity from us, our representative is able to assist with billing issues if you immediately notify her of any discrepancies.
 Her email address is: firstname.lastname@example.org